Vocalo Storytelling Workshop

 Tell us about yourself.
 Who are you?
 Why do you want to be a part of this training?

-What are some news stories that you have been following lately?
+What are some news stories that you have been following lately around which there has been misinformation or confusion?
 How do you feel about the current state of the media?

-How do you keep up with news and information about your community?
+How do you keep up with news and information?
 (TV, Radio, Twitter, FB, Blogs?)

 One pitch will be selected and become the story you complete throughout the workshop, be sure to pitch ideas you are passionate/curious about.

 Please discuss your journalism/news literacy background, and if you have worked with any organizations or school/university programs.